Explore Mount Kenya

 Flora and fauna shift as the altitude changes.
 Dry upland forest covers the lower slopes.
 Next comes montane forest, filled with cedar and yellowwood.
 You might see olive baboons, waterbucks, black rhinos, black-fronted duikers, leopards, genets, bush pigs, or hyenas.
 Other animals on Mount Kenya include black-and-white colobus monkeys, Sykes monkeys, bushbucks, and the Big 5.

 Further up, a belt of bamboo encircles the mountain.
 As you ascend, it slowly fades into heath shrubs, then moorland, and finally rocky outcrops.
-Even as plants become more sparse, you may see an occasional high-altitude zebra or eland.
+Even as plants become more sparse, you may see an occasional high-altitude zebras or large eland antelopes.

 Mount Kenya is only one of many amazing natural areas in Kenya.
 Explore more Kenya attractions.